Master In Computer Application

 02 Dr. Gulve Avinash Khushal Associate Professor PhD(Computer Science & Engineering)

-03 Pardeshi Suraj Rameshsingh Assistant Professor Master In Computer Application
+03 Dr. Pardeshi Suraj Rameshsingh Assistant Professor Ph.
+D. (Computer Science)

 04 Dr. Sapkal Shubhangi Deorao Assistant Professor PhD